Delsin-Yu/GDViews.VirtualGridView/README.md

 ## Installation

-As the Godot doesn't work well with external assemblies, the `GD Panel Framework` is now distributed by `zip/addon` instead of being a Nuget Package.
+As the Godot doesn't work well with external assemblies, the `GDViews.VirtualGridView` is now distributed by `zip/addon` instead of being a Nuget Package.

 1. Ensure your project C# language version is at least `<LangVersion>12</LangVersion>`.
 2. Download the `GDViews.VirtualGridView.zip` from the latest [release](https://github.com/Delsin-Yu/GDViews.VirtualGridView/releases).